Skip to main content

 Production setup is overkill for quick feedbackPublic access is available for testing and demos

 Tunneling is for local development and testing only.
 Do not use it in production.
-For production deployments, use proper hosting with SSL certificates and security configurations.
+Production deployments should sit behind proper hosting, certificates, and auth — not a shared FRP relay.

 How Bindu Tunneling Works

-Bindu uses FRP (Fast Reverse Proxy) tunneling to create a secure connection between your local agent and a public URL.
+Bindu uses FRP (Fast Reverse Proxy) to relay traffic between a public URL and your local agent.

-Behind the scenes: the first time you enable tunneling, Bindu automatically downloads the official frpc (FRP client) binary to ~/.bindu/frpc/.
-If your OS or firewall prompts you about a new executable making outbound network connections, this is expected behavior.
+The first time you enable tunneling, Bindu downloads the official frpc client binary (currently v0.61.0) from the FRP GitHub releases and caches it under ~/.bindu/frpc/.
+Subsequent runs reuse the cached binary.
+If your OS or firewall prompts about a new executable making outbound network connections, that is expected.

 The Public Address Model